obspy/obspy/trunk/misc/docs/source/tutorial/trigger_tutorial.rst

 used in this tutorial can be downloaded here:
 `trigger_data.zip <http://examples.obspy.org/trigger_data.zip>`_.

 The triggers are implemented as described in [Withers1998]_.
+Information on finding the right trigger parameters for STA/LTA type triggers can be found in [Trnkoczy2012]_.
 There are two scripts in the repository which we used for detection in the Bavarian network.
 They might be useful as reference code examples or serve as cookbook for similar applications.

 * `branches/sandbox/stalta/stalta4baynet.py <http://svn.obspy.org/branches/sandbox/stalta/stalta4baynet.py>`_
 * `branches/sandbox/stalta/coincidence4baynet.py <http://svn.obspy.org/branches/sandbox/stalta/coincidence4baynet.py>`_